Shopify/krane/README.md

   that use the `RollingUpdate` strategy.
   - Percent (e.g. 90%): The deploy is successful when the number of new pods that are ready is equal to `spec.replicas` * Percent.
-- `krane.shopify.io/prunable`: Allows a Custom Resource to be pruned during deployment.
-  - _Compatibility_: Custom Resource Definition
-  - `true`: The custom resource will be pruned if the resource is not in the deploy directory.
-  - All other values: The custom resource will not be pruned.
 - `krane.shopify.io/predeployed`: Causes a Custom Resource to be deployed in the pre-deploy phase.
   - _Compatibility_: Custom Resource Definition
   - _Default_: `true`
   - `true`: The custom resource will be deployed in the pre-deploy phase.
   - All other values: The custom resource will be deployed in the main deployment phase.

 ### Running tasks at the beginning of a deploy